phts/ultramarined.by/README.md

 # ultramarined.by

-Sources of [Ultramarined](http://ultramarined.by) band's official website.
+This repository contains source code of Ultramarined band's [official website](http://ultramarined.by).